-- Run the machine until the engine shuts off from 3. running out of fuel. - 4.
-Start the engine again and allow it to run until it shuts off.
-When you can no longer start the engine, it is sufficiently dry. - Disconnect the wire from the spark plug and 5. connect the wire to the retaining post (if equipped) and remove the electric-start button (if equipped). - 6.
-Remove the spark plug, add 30 ml (1 fl oz) of engine oil through the spark-plug hole, and pull the recoil-starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
-Loosely install the spark plug. - 8.
-Tighten all nuts, bolts, and screws. - 9.
-Electric-start models only: Charge the battery for 24 hours, then unplug the battery charger and store the machine in an unheated area.
-If you must store the machine in a heated area, you must charge the battery every 90 days.
-Refer to Charging the Battery (page 23).
+- Run the machine until the engine shuts off from running out of fuel. - Start the engine again and allow it to run until it shuts off.
+When you can no longer start the engine, it is sufficiently dry. - Disconnect the wire from the spark plug and connect the wire to the retaining post (if equipped). - Remove the spark plug, add 30 ml (1 fl oz) of engine oil through the spark-plug hole, and pull the starter rope slowly several times to distribute oil throughout the cylinder to prevent cylinder corrosion during the off-season. - 7.
+Loosely install the spark plug. - Tighten all nuts, bolts, and screws.